sporto/elm-tutorial/signals/introduction.md

 - The first argument is a function that receives a value of type `a` and outputs a value of type `result`.
 This functions converts values from the source signal to values for the output signal.
 - The second argument to `Signal.map` is the source signal, i.e. the signal to be transformed.
 It has to be a signal of values of type `a`.
 - The output has the type `Signal result`.
 That is, it is a signal of values of type `result`.

-The first argument of map is a function that will receive the values from the source signal.
-In this case the `view` function we defined above.
-The second argument is the source signal.

 Signal.map returns a new signal with the result of mapping the source signal through the provided function.